Loading…

-ARC Raiders has five vendors, two currency tracks, and no single screen that explains how they connect.
+This ARC Raiders currency guide untangles the five vendors and two currency tracks the game never explains on a single screen.
 The game assumes you'll work it out.
 Some players do quickly.
 A lot don't, and they spend their first 15 hours buying mid-tier weapons outright while never leveling the relationships that would have made everything cheaper.
+Below: how credits work, how vendor relationship XP works, and which spending order actually builds your progression fastest.

 ARC Raiders released October 30, 2025 at $39.99.
 This guide covers the progression and currency systems as they exist in the current build (April 2026).